Cross-Disciplinary Scholarly Research

 The "Four Virtues": A Dynamic Closed Loop of Value Creation

-The Qian Hexagram, composed of six unbroken Yang lines, symbolizes "Heaven" and the unstoppable "Force" in its purest form.
-Modern management analysis reveals that Qian's core text contains four foundational leadership virtues and strategic elements — the "Four Virtues" of Qian: Yuan (元, Originating), Heng (亨, Growing), Li (利, Sharing), and Zhen (贞, Persevering).
-These four elements are not isolated but form a complete business value creation closed loop following natural law, like the cycle of four seasons or the waxing and waning of the moon.
+The Qian Hexagram, composed of six unbroken Yang lines, symbolizes "Heaven" and strong forward motion.
+Modern management analysis reads Qian's core text as containing four leadership virtues and strategic elements — Yuan (元, Originating), Heng (亨, Growing), Li (利, Sharing), and Zhen (贞, Persevering).
+These four elements can be read as a seasonal cycle or a practical value-creation loop.

 VirtueSeasonLeadership Meaning